ecko/node-mcmasterparser/README.md

 Parses the McMaster master course list.

-Right now it's just filtering the list for TERM 1 Engineering classes to satisfy the Eng tehcnical elective requirement.
+Right now it's just filtering the list for TERM 1 Engineering classes to satisfy the "approved Level III or IV technical electives of the Faculty of Engineering" requirement.